 That’s right, he doesn’t like it that the caterpillar is not a butterfly yet.
 So it’s a stab at somebody who is immature.
 That’s pretty much what he wants to say.

-However, his view of the maturation process may be limited.
-I’m not saying it is limited because I don’t want to really criticize the poet.
-He’s a great poet and I don’t want to be that critical because after all, he has the right to be discontent.
+We’re not saying it is limited because we don’t necessarily want to criticize the poet.
+He’s a great poet, and we don’t want to be that critical because, after all, he has the right to be discontent.

-So what are your takeaways from this all?
+What are your takeaways from this all?

 - First, in order to write about anything, break it down into parts, and break down parts into further parts.

 - Next, look things up.
 Explore unfamiliar concepts.
 They may hold the key to your argument, the way we just did.
 The caterpillar turning into a butterfly actually has another transitional phase which is never mentioned in the poem.
 And that became kind of the cornerstone, the main idea in the essay about this poem.